gencat/participa/docs/HOW_TO_UPGRADE.md

 ### Existing modules
 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.

-  1. Decidim Espais Estables ("decidim-assemblies") This module changes "Assembly" translation:
+#### 1. Decidim Espais Estables ("decidim-assemblies")
+  This module changes "Assembly" translation:
     * CA: "Assemblea" for "Consell de participació"
     * ES: "Asamblea" for "Consejo de participación"
+    * EN: "Assembly" for "Participation council"

   Modified files are:

   * `config/locales/`
     * Copy the locale files from Decidim (decidim-assemblies), and change the string "Assembly" to the correct one

 #### 2. decidim-home (aka. decidim-core)